xinxyu/laravel-vue-spa/README.md

 # Laravel and Vue SPA

-This is a guide on setting up a Single Page Application with user login, and roles using Laravel and Vue.
+This is a guide on setting up a Single Page Application with user login, and roles using Laravel 6 and Vue 2.6.
 This guide is a modification of the original guide [Create a SPA with role-based authentication with Laravel and Vue.js by Benoît Ripoche](https://medium.com/@ripoche.b/create-a-spa-with-role-based-authentication-with-laravel-and-vue-js-ac4b260b882f)

 ## Setting up Laravel
 Create a new project with Laravel and composer